Health insurance in Germany: the intro you should really read first

-- For some of us coming from a country with a single national provider, the experience is very similar.
+- Going to the doctor is simple.
 You show up at an appointment, give your card, and everything is directly handled between your Krankenkasse and the doctor.
 There is hardly any paperwork going on and it works very well.

 - Relatives that don’t have their own income can be covered for free, with the same policy and the exact same benefits.

-- There is no bad surprise regarding contributions, it’s always depending on your income.
+- There is no bad surprise regarding contributions, it’s always based on your income.
 If your job situation should fail, or your income goes down, you are guaranteed the same level of service at a lower price.

 - If you lose your job, unemployment benefits cover will pay for your contributions.

 - Preexisting conditions, chronicle conditions, heavy handicaps have no impact on your contributions.
 Providers cannot refuse to take you on.

-- Practitioners tend to prioritize private patients over public ones since they get paid better/faster.
-In my 10 years with in Germany with public insurance.
-I never found to be an issue other than longer waiting times, especially with specialists.
+- Practitioners tend to prioritize private patients over public ones.
+This is because they get paid better/faster.
+In my 10 years with in Germany with public insurance, I never found to be an issue other than longer waiting times, especially with specialists.
 There is not much different with general practitioners.

-- If you go the hospital it’s also not guaranteed that your case will be followed by the most experienced doctor or that you get a private room, as it’s the case with private coverage usually.
+- If you go the hospital, it’s also not guaranteed that your case will be followed by the most experienced doctor or that you get a private room.
+This is the case with private coverage usually.

 How to chose and sign-up with a public provider?

 It’s a common, (dare I say national) understanding that in terms of coverage, all public options are created equal.
 In your day-to-day life as a patient, it bares no impact whatsoever on how well or how fast you will be treated as a patient.
 Difference in price is also negligible.
 Instead keep an eye on quality of customer service, coverage rates for specific treatments you might be interested in (eg; ergotherapy, homeopathy, etc).

 - Digital signup with Techniker Krankenkasse